sourcegraph/sourcegraph-public-snapshot/doc/admin/ssl_https_self_signed_cert_nginx.md

 mkcert -install
 ```

-Open your browser again at `https://$HOSTNAME_OR_IP` and this time, your certificate should be validated.
+Open your browser again at `https://$HOSTNAME_OR_IP` and this time, your certificate should be valid.

-## Sharing with your team
+### Getting the self-signed cert trusted on other developer machines

-For your team members to trust the certificate, they need to:
+This is largely the same as step 5, except easier.
+For other developer machines to trust the self-signed cert:

 - [Install mkcert](https://github.com/FiloSottile/mkcert#installation).
 - Download the `rootCA-key.pem` and `rootCA.pem` from Slack or other internal system.
-- Move the files into the `mkcert -CAROOT` directory.
+- Move the `rootCA-key.pem` and `rootCA.pem` files into the `mkcert -CAROOT` directory on their machine.
-- Run `mkcert -install`.
+- Run `mkcert -install` on their machine.

 ## Next steps